 It covers the whole of India including the State of Jammu and Kashmir.
 However, the state of Jammu and Kashmir has been excluded after Jammu and Kashmir Reorganization Act, 2019 comes into effect on 31st Oct 2019.

 (23) "zero-rated supply" shall have the meaning assigned to it in section 16;

-The following taxable supplies of goods and/ or services are considered as 'zero rated supplies':
+As per section 16 of the IGST Act, the following taxable supplies of goods and/ or services are considered as 'zero rated supplies':